Inversion-free feedforward hysteresis control using Preisach operator: Preisach hysteresis operator

 Here $\Omega \equiv P^{-}(t_{1}) \setminus P^{-}(t_{2}) $ is the difference set of the switching region in $P$, i.e. where the hysterons flipped down during the time between $t_1$ and $t_2$.
 Obviously, the switching region depends on $\Delta u = u(t_2)-u(t_1)$, and when taking the limiting value $\lim \Delta u \rightarrow 0 \equiv \mathrm{d}u$ one can obtain, without loss of generality, the differential form of \eqref{eq:preisach} as

-Note that $\Omega(\mathrm{d} u)$ coincides, at the switching time $t_s$, with the most bottom horizontal segment of $L$ for $ \mathrm{sign} (\dot{u}) = 1$ and with the most right vertical segment of $L$ for $ \mathrm{sign} (\dot{u}) = -1$, both for a monotonically changing $u(t)$.
-When the input direction changes, i.e. the hysteresis operator experiences a local extremum, the $\Omega(\mathrm{d} u) = L\bigl(u(t_s)\bigr)$, cf. Fig. \ref{fig:3}.
-Integrating \eqref{eq:preisdiff3}, with respect to $y$, one obtains the Preisach hysteresis output, provided the initial $y(0)$ is known.
-More details on the differential form of the Preisach operator, also in a state-space formulation, can be found in \cite{ruderman2016}.
+Note that at the switching time $t_s$, the set $\Omega(\mathrm{d} u)$ coincides with the most bottom horizontal segment of $L$ for $ \mathrm{sign} (\dot{u}) = 1$ and with the most right vertical segment of $L$ for $ \mathrm{sign} (\dot{u}) = -1$, both for a monotonically changing $u(t)$.
+If the input direction changes, i.e. the hysteresis operator experiences a local extremum, then $\Omega(\mathrm{d} u) = L\bigl(u(t_s)\bigr)$, cf. Fig. \ref{fig:3}.
+Integrating \eqref{eq:preisdiff3} with respect to $y$, one obtains the Preisach hysteresis output, provided the initial $y(0)$ is known.
+More details on this differential form of the Preisach operator, also in the state-space formulation, can be found in \cite{ruderman2016}.

-Before introducing the hysteresis control, let us examine the phase shift characteristics of a hysteresis operator (cf. \eqref{eq:outharmonic} and Fig. \ref{fig:2}) based on the input-output behavior of a single hysteron depicted in Fig. \ref{fig:hysteron}.
+Before introducing the hysteresis control, let us examine the phase shift characteristics of a hysteresis operator, cf. \eqref{eq:outharmonic} and Fig. \ref{fig:2}, based on the input-output behavior of a single hysteron depicted in Fig. \ref{fig:hysteron}.
 It is evident that the half of period of the output level coincides with zero-crossing of the input harmonic.
-Besides, the output switching, where $h$ crosses zero and has a zero-average, occurs at time instances of the input peaks.
+Furthermore, the output switching, where $h$ crosses zero and has its zero-average, occurs at time instances of the input peaks.
 This provides exactly $\pm \pi/2$ phase shift between the input and output harmonics of a hysteron, while the phase sign depends on the initial state of the hysteron i.e. $h(t=0)$.
-We also recall that the $h$ hysteresis loop (as depicted in Fig. \ref{fig:hysteron} on the left) represents a boundary case of the Preisach operator $H$, i.e. with a maximally possible loop area enclosed by the vertical hysteresis transitions at $u_{\max}$ for 'up' and $u_{\min}$ for 'down'.
-Within the $P$ plane, it corresponds to the case when all hysterons are located in the left upper corner $(\alpha, \beta) = (u_{\max}, u_{\min})$.
-In general, closer the hysterons are located to $\alpha= \beta$ diagonal of the Preisach plane, lower phase shift they have between the input $u$ and corresponding output $h$.
-This allows concluding $\max|\phi| = \pi/2$ as stated in section \ref{sec:2}, cf. with Fig. \ref{fig:2} below.
+We also recall that the $h$ hysteresis loop (as depicted in Fig. \ref{fig:hysteron} on the left) represents a boundary case of the Preisach operator $\mathrm{H}$, i.e. with a maximally possible loop area enclosed by the vertical hysteresis transitions at $u_{\max}$ for 'up' and $u_{\min}$ for 'down'.
+Note that within the $P$ plane, this corresponds to the case when all hysterons are located in the left upper corner $(\alpha, \beta) = (u_{\max}, u_{\min})$.
+In general, closer the hysterons are located to the $\alpha= \beta$ diagonal of the Preisach plane, lower phase shift is between the input $u$ and corresponding output $h$.
+This allows concluding $\max|\phi| = \pi/2$, cf. section \ref{sec:2} and Figs. \ref{fig:2} and \ref{fig:hysteron} (on the right).